alibaba-damo-academy/radar/README.md

 ---
 ## Zenodo
-Code and checkpoints are also archived on [Zenodo](https://zenodo.org/records/20437705).
+Code can also be archived on [Zenodo](https://zenodo.org/records/20437705).

 ---